vividos/RemotePhotoTool/LuaScripting.md

 receive calls to this callback function, the main thread must give up its execution.
 For more infos about asynchronous functions, see the chapter about the Scheduler above.

+#### Histogram-table Viewfinder:getHistogram(histogramType) ####

+Returns the histogram of the last transferred viewfinder image.
+The histogram is the distribution of light and dark parts of the image.
+The histogram is only available when the camera has the capability, which you can check with:

+    viewfinder:getCapability(Constants.Viewfinder.capGetHistogram)

+The histogram type determines which histogram data is returned:

+- Constants.Viewfinder.histogramLuminance
+  Returns the histogram data for overall luminance of the image.

+- Constants.Viewfinder.histogramRed
+  Returns the histogram data only for the red channel of the image.

+- Constants.Viewfinder.histogramGreen
+  Returns the histogram data only for the green channel of the image.

+- Constants.Viewfinder.histogramBlue
+  Returns the histogram data only for the blue channel of the image.

+The histogram table returned has the following layout

+    devices = {
+      length = 256;
+      [1] = intensityValue1;
+      [2] = intensityValue2;
+      ...
+      [256] = intensityValue256;
+    }

+Values at the low indexes represent intensities for dark colors, and values at high indexes represent intensities for light colors.
+Seen in another way the values are the number of colors in the image with this luminance or channel value.

+The values are not normalized to any range.
+For that you have to find the highest value and divide all other values by it.

 #### Viewfinder:close() ####